Deep Cover (1992 film): Plot

-Gallegos comes to meet with Stevens and Jason, informing them that they have inherited Felix's debts to him.
-Later that day, Stevens meets with Carver to tell him about his meeting with Gallegos.
-Instead, Carver pulls a gun on Stevens and orders him to surrender his weapon and get in his car.
-Angrily, Stevens disarms Carver and forces him to admit that the State Department has decided to leave Gallegos alone because Guzmán may someday be useful as a political asset to them; Carver has decided to play along in exchange for career advancement.
-Disillusioned, Stevens abandons his undercover status and vows to take down Gallegos and Guzmán alone.
+Gallegos comes to meet with John and Jason, informing them that they have inherited Felix's debts to him.
+Later that day, John meets with Carver to tell him about his meeting with Gallegos.
+Instead, Carver pulls a gun on John and orders him to surrender his weapon and get in his car.
+Angrily, John disarms Carver and forces him to admit that the State Department has decided to leave Gallegos alone because Guzmán may someday be useful as a political asset to them; Carver has decided to play along in exchange for career advancement.
+Disillusioned, John abandons his undercover status and vows to take down Gallegos and Guzmán alone.

-Stevens and Jason learn that Gallegos is going to kill them anyway, so they kill him first and steal a van storing over $100 million in cash.
-They then invite Guzmán to a shipyard and offer to return 80% of Gallegos' money if he agrees to invest the remaining 20% in their synthetic cocaine operation.
-Taft, who has been tailing Stevens, interrupts the deal and has his gun taken by Guzmán’s men.
+John and Jason learn that Gallegos is going to kill them anyway, so they kill him first and steal a van storing over $100 million in cash.
+They then invite Guzmán to a shipyard and offer to return 80% of Gallegos's money if he agrees to invest the remaining 20% in their synthetic cocaine operation.
+Taft, who has been tailing John, interrupts the deal and has his gun taken by Guzmán’s men.
 Since he is unable to arrest Guzmán because of his diplomatic immunity, Guzmán leaves.

-Taft orders Stevens to surrender but is shot by Jason after attempting to brandish his backup weapon, forcing Stevens to reveal himself as a police officer as he tries to radio in for an ambulance to help Taft.
-Stevens tries to reason with Jason as the latter tries to convince him to just take the money and go rogue.
+Taft orders John to surrender but is shot by Jason after attempting to brandish his backup weapon, forcing John to reveal himself as a police officer as he tries to radio in for an ambulance to help Taft.
+John tries to reason with Jason as the latter tries to convince him to just take the money and go rogue.
 Jason shoots Taft in the chest, killing him.
-Throwing all reason out of the window and seeing no other alternative, Stevens attempts to arrest Jason.
-When Jason shoots at him, a tearful Stevens returns fire and kills Jason in self-defense as the cops arrive.
+Throwing all reason out of the window and seeing no other alternative, John attempts to arrest Jason.
+When Jason shoots at him, a tearful John returns fire and kills Jason in self-defense as the cops arrive.

 Afterward, Carver coerces Stevens into testifying in favor of him and the DEA in return for not charging Betty with money laundering.
 He produces a videotape of the incriminating conversation with Guzmán at the shipyard during his testimony to the House Judiciary Subcommittee, ruining the State Department's intentions along with Guzmán and Carver's careers.
-Later, he contemplates what to do with the $11 million of Gallegos' money he secretly kept.
+Later, he contemplates what to do with the $11 million of Gallegos's money he secretly kept.